-My DPhil is about the development of formal methods for multi-agent and machine learning systems in order to help build provably safe and beneficial AI.
-I am supervised by Michael Wooldridge, Julian Gutierrez, and Alessandro Abate, and am also a DPhil Affiliate at the Future of Humanity Institute.
+My research concerns safety in multi-agent systems and in practice spans game theory, machine learning, and verification.
+One aspect of this that I spend a lot of time thinking about is how to make AI systems more cooperative, which is the mission of the Cooperative AI Foundation, where I work.
+At Oxford I am supervised by Michael Wooldridge, Alessandro Abate, and Julian Gutierrez, and am a DPhil Affiliate at the Future of Humanity Institute.
+I am also affilated with both the Centre for the Governance of AI and the Foresight Institute.
 Before coming to Oxford I worked as an intern on Imandra and was a research assistant for Jacques Fleuriot at the University of Edinburgh, where I completed my MSc in artificial intelligence under the supervision of Vaishak Belle.
 Prior to this I studied for my BSc in mathematics and philosophy at the University of Warwick with Walter Dean.
-For information about my previous work see some of the links below, or alternatively my CV.

-Outside of academia my main passion is music, but I also love film and art.
-I like to travel whenever I get the opportunity, especially to Scandinavia (where I previously lived), and in my spare time I enjoy reading, cooking, drawing, and clubbing.
-Ethically and politically I consider myself an effective altruist, a humanist, and a fabian (more generally, a democratic socialist).
+Outside of academia my main interests are music, film, and art.
+I like to travel whenever I get the opportunity, especially to Scandinavia (where I previously lived), and in my spare time I enjoy reading, (vegan) cooking, print-making, and clubbing.
+Ethically and politically, I could be considered part of the effective altruism community (yes, it's a strange name), a humanist, and a Fabian (more generally, a democratic socialist).